encode/starlette/docs/events.md

-Starlette applications can register multiple event handlers for dealing with code than needs to run before the application starts up, or when the application is shutting down.
+Starlette applications can register multiple event handlers for dealing with code that needs to run before the application starts up, or when the application is shutting down.

 ## Registering events